ncatlab/nlab-content/pages/0/1/1/3/3110/content.md

 ### The injective model structure

 Is there a dual model structure in which all categories are cofibrant?
 This seemingly has to do with [[stack]] completion: the fibrant objects would be *stacks* for the [[regular coverage]] of $Set$.
 (Without AC, not all small categories are stacks.)
-Is Makkai's axiom of *small cardinality selection* (which Makkai uses, instead of COSHEP, to prove that $Ana(C,D)$ is essentially small) sufficient for the existence of an "injective" model structure on Cat?
+Is Makkai's [[axiom of small cardinality selection]] (which he uses, instead of COSHEP, to prove that $Ana(C,D)$ is essentially small) sufficient for the existence of an "injective" model structure on Cat?